top of page

 Grand dining hall with long wooden tables set with glassware.
 High arched windows, chandeliers, and portraits adorn the walls.
 Elegant setting.

-The main part of Hart House, with high ceilings and cool details.
-Great for fancy vows and dramatic pictures.
+The main part of Hart House, with high ceilings and cool details, is great for fancy vows and dramatic pictures.
 The textures and lighting make the photos seem timeless.

 The Music Room

-The Debates Room; A historic room often used for private vows or before-party hangouts.
-The wood panels and tall windows make for a warm, fancy backdrop.
-Great for casual shots, portraits, or small seated events.
+A historic room often used for private vows or pre-party hangouts.
+The wood panels and tall windows create a warm, fancy backdrop.
+It’s ideal for casual shots, portraits, or small seated events.

 Hart House Quad